pantheon-systems/documentation/source/content/guides/decoupled/drupal-nextjs-frontend-starters/04-environment-variables.md

 ## Local Development

-Next.js needs requires the endpoint at build time to fetch data from the Drupal instance.
+Next.js requires the endpoint at build time to fetch data from the Drupal instance.
 The starter kit uses [dotenv](https://www.npmjs.com/package/dotenv) for local development.

-1. Clone your decoupled Front-End Site repo.
+1. Clone your Front-End Site repo.

 1. Create a `.env.development.local` file and update the `BACKEND_URL` and `IMAGE_DOMAIN` with your Drupal CMS URL, and the `IMAGE_DOMAIN`.
 If the `BACKEND_URL` and `IMAGE_DOMAIN` are the same, you can omit setting the `IMAGE_DOMAIN`.
 For example: